MichalSoszkoGID/datamass-workshop-resourcess/Session 3 - hands-on excercises.md

 >-> Hint: It can take few minutes between succesfull CI/CD fun and Airflow DAG import.
 Do not worry, it is going to be there in not time!

-In DAGs folder click on your project and manualy trigger the run (the DAG schedule time has been set up during project initialization, the default value for most project is `0 12 * * *`)
+In DAGs folder click on your project and manualy trigger the run (the DAG schedule time has been set up during project initialization, the default value for most project is `0 12 * * *`).
+You can check more details on `cron notation` here: (https://crontab.guru/)

 <img src="https://user-images.githubusercontent.com/97670480/192253627-b3be7169-44c1-43d0-bff1-a0c93f90f6c4.png"  width="60%" height="60%">